JayLamb20/MSAE_Alumni_2015/index.md

 <h2 style="color: #00C990">Appendix B. Key Academic Papers</h2>

-The resources listed here have shaped my view of the near-term future of economic thought and economic professions.
+The resources listed here have shaped my view of the near-term future of economic thought and the economics profession.
 I hope you find them as interesting and useful as I did.

 - [Arthur (2014)](https://global.oup.com/academic/product/complexity-and-the-economy-9780199334292?cc=us&lang=en&). *Complexity and the Economy*.
 - [Cagle (2014)](http://blogs.avalonconsult.com/blog/generic/ontology-for-fun-and-profit/).
 Ontology for Fun and Profit.